-My students love music-they walk in with ipod chords dangling from their necks or t-shirts blazoned with their favorite bands.
+My students love music-they walk in to class with earphones in or t-shirts blazoned with their favorite bands.
 One day last week, I was reviewing vocabulary definitions at the end of class and asked what converge meant.
 One student shouted out, “come together” and another student, without hesitating, continued “right, now…over me…” –and then several students started humming the classic Beatles tune.

 I had an epiphany then that students could make mnemonic connections to words and definitions by simply linking each words to a favorite relevant song.
 So, as the next day was Thursday-the day before our vocabulary quiz, I had the students create a quick playlist for the first ten vocabulary words we had learned that week.
 The result-an awesome vocabulary activity!